klept0/C25K-Calendar-Creator/README.md

 - **Motivational Quotes, Adaptive Plan, Custom Rest Days, Dashboard, Badges, Reminders, Weekly Review Prompts:** All included in the Excel tracker.
 - **Reminders:** Real email reminders for each session are now supported.
 Configure your SMTP server at the prompt or via environment variables.
 See the tool README for setup instructions.
 - **Mobile App Export:** Real Strava/Runkeeper export is now supported.
 Enter your API token at the prompt to upload your plan.
 See the tool README for setup instructions.
+- **Apple Health Export:** Apple Health CSV export is now supported.
+Import the CSV into Apple Health using Shortcuts or a 3rd-party app.
+See the tool README for setup instructions.
 - **Output Directory Logic:** All exports are saved in a user-specific folder inside the project.
-- **Export Formats:** ICS, CSV, JSON, Google Fit CSV, Markdown, PDF, Excel.
+- **Export Formats:** ICS, CSV, JSON, Google Fit CSV, Markdown, PDF, Excel, Apple Health CSV.
 - **Markdown Checklist Export:** Always generated with user info and notes.
 - **Colorized CLI Prompts and Feedback:** For a more user-friendly experience.